-The empirical part is based on quantitative survey results from the theoretical framework.
 Islamic law will be analyzed using the guidance published by Majelis Ulama Indonesia, which is called MUI Fatwa.
 This is the highest formal Islamic organization under the Ministry of Religious Affairs which has the responsibility to establish Islamic regulations adjusted with Indonesian norms and cultures (X1).
 The MUI fatwa will be further explained by the following indicators: fear of God, faith in God and spirituality in God.
-The national culture was characterized by several dimensions stated by Hofstede [22], which include: power distance (X2); individualism versus collectivism (X3); long-term versus short-term orientation (X4); masculinity versus femininity (X5): and uncertainty avoidance (X6).
+The national culture was characterized by several dimensions stated by Hofstede [22], which include: power distance (X2); individualism or collectivism (X3); longterm or short-term orientation (X4); masculinity or femininity (X5); or uncertainty avoidance (X6).
 The power distance dimensions have three indicators, namely: obedience, loyalty and respect for elders.
 The collectivism dimensions have brotherhood and family orientation as their indicators.
 The longterm orientation dimension only has one indicator, namely: wealth orientation.
 Meanwhile the feminism dimensions have two indicators which refer to a sense of belonging and relationship.
 Uncertainty avoidance also only has one indicator, namely harmony.
 The ethical perception is analyzed using the attitude dimension (Y1) and will be described by experiences and motive indicators.
 The behavioral intention will be measured using the interest dimension (Y2) with expectation as its indicator, as mentioned in the theory of reasoned action [27].

-The research questionnaires in this study consisted of two parts.
-The first part aimed to collect demographic information about the respondents including their marital status, age, gender, level of education, income and familiarity with luxurious and modern funeral services.
-The second part of the questionnaire represented the main research questions taken from the previous study done by some researchers.
-Each question will be measured based on the Likert 5 point scale coded as follows: Scale 1 = Strongly Disagree, Scale 2 = Disagree, Scale 3 = Doubtful, Scale 4 = Agree and Scale 5 = Strongly Agree.
-The research design in this study is hypothesis testing using a cross-sectional time dimension; field study research, causality with individual unit analysis.
-This research will discuss the sampling technique, instrumentation and data screening before proceeding to the Structural Equation Models (SEM) technique in testing the hypothesized model and invariance analysis.
-The context of the present study is Indonesia, one of the biggest Muslim countries in the world.
+The first part of questionnaire is screening test and asked the respondents about their marital status, age, gender, level of education, income and familiarity with luxurious and modern funeral services.
+The main research questions will be measured using 5 point Likert scale and statistically tested using Structural Equation Models (SEM).
 The cosmopolitan capital city of Jakarta was chosen for distributing the questionnaires considering the increase in the local middle upper class income level.
-A questionnaire was distributed among Muslim individuals who were participating in routine weekly Friday prayers in SundaKelapa, one of largest mosques located in the Jakarta Central Business District, It's expected that the sample will provide a generalization and align with the target demographic of individuals searching for modern and luxury funeral services.
-Based on a total sample of 103 responses, structural equation modeling was used to test the research hypotheses.
+A questionnaire was distributed among Muslim individuals who were participating in routine weekly Friday prayers in SundaKelapa, one of largest mosques located in the Jakarta Central Business District.
+It's expected that the sample will provide a generalization and align with the target demographic of individuals searching for modern and luxury funeral services.
+There was 103 respondents used as the sample of this research.